 After yet another time skip, we follow up Zack’s inspiring speech to the new SOLDIERS with news that while Hollander has been arrested, Zack has been put on standby, the company is in shambles, Zack’s being spied on by the Turks, SOLDIER is utterly disrespected, and Zack has no motivation.
 This is probably meant to contrast the bittersweet previous scene involving a group full of happy new SOLDIERs and Zack inspiring them with the motivation he tries to live by, but it’s so much all at once that it almost contradicts the scene instead!(more…)

 After the usual post-chapter time skip, we learned that Sephiroth locked himself away in the data room, looking up Hollander’s data.
+Hey, good for him, I’m glad to see him so studious, I’m sure we can trust him in any instances where he might lock himself away reading research data in the future.
 After this brief introduction, Zack was called by Aerith to come work on the flower wagon.

 Of course, Kyle and I continued to be min-maxing little shits.
 We went looking for missing side-missions, to make sure we weren’t locked out of any by proceeding too far through the story.
 Kyle was insistent that, even though the Summon DMW was buried so deep in the slots that it was almost useless, we should nevertheless recruit every Summon as part of our Marathon objective to “recruit every character.”
 For all we knew, being locked out of side-missions might have prevented us from doing that, so we used a guide to track them down.
 We were now in Chapter 6, which is where the last of the missable side-missions is unlocked: namely, you get an order to track down Wutai spies in the Shinra company, and each one of them returns a side-mission once caught.(more…)